Skip to Main Content

 What are the drone regulations for filming in Serbia?

+Here is the breakdown.
 Drone filming in Serbia is regulated by Civil Aviation Directorate of the Republic of Serbia (CAD).
-Required for all drones; registration and operator license via CAD; operational authorization needed for commercial use.
-The maximum flight altitude is 120m, and no-fly zones include airports and airfields, government buildings in Belgrade, military installations, national parks without authorization.
-Commercial filming permits require 2-4 weeks for commercial permits.
+Needed for all drones.
+Sign-ups and operator license via CAD.
+Operational sign-off needed for commercial use.
+The maximum flight altitude is 120m.
+No-fly zones have airports and airfields, government buildings in Belgrade, military installations, national parks without sign-off.
+Commercial filming permits need 2-4 weeks for commercial permits.

 What does a drone operator do on a film set?